Amid surging second coronavirus wave, Canada to unveil more spending

 "We don't really know what the take-up on the new aid programs is thus far," said Benjamin Reitzes, Canadian rates and macro strategist at BMO Economics.

-Canada is in the middle of a severe second coronavirus wave with the seven-day rolling average of new cases well over 5,000 despite clamp downs.
+Canada is in the middle of a severe second wave with the seven-day rolling average of new cases well over 5,000 and health officials warning that they could balloon to 10,000 daily cases by mid-December.

 But an economic rebound over the summer and recent promising vaccine news has brightened the medium-term outlook, and economists expect bigger stimulus spending will come in the 2021/22 budget due to be published during the first few months of next year.